Promotions are a means of offering discounts on an order based on various criteria. A Promotion consists of conditions and actions.

 All Promotions can have the following constraints applied to them:

-Vendure comes with some built-in conditions, but you can also create your own conditions (see section below).
+Vendure comes with some built-in conditions, and you can also create your own.

 A promotion action defines exactly how the order discount should be calculated.
 At least one action must be specified for a valid Promotion.

-Vendure comes with some built-in actions, but you can also create your own actions (see section below).
+Vendure comes with some built-in actions, and you can also create your own.

 To create a custom condition, you need to define a new PromotionCondition object.